 The USDA Plant Hardiness Zone map takes average minimum winter temperatures across the country and breaks out zones.
 There's a total of 13 zones with temperatures ranging from -60 degrees Fahrenheit (Zone 1) to 70 degrees Fahrenheit (Zone 13).

-At the top of the map here, you'll find Zone 2 and, traveling south, the numbers increase to Zone 10 in the southernmost points of the United States.
-Each zone represents a 10 degrees Fahrenheit range, so, for example, Zone 7, represented by the pale green belt across the middle of the country, experiences an average minimum temperature in winter of 0 to 10 degrees Fahrenheit.
+At the top of our Home Depot hardiness zone map, you'll find Zone 2.
+Traveling south, the numbers increase to Zone 10 in the southernmost points of the United States.
+Each zone represents a 10 degrees Fahrenheit range.
+For example, Zone 7 is the pale green belt across the middle of the country.
+In zone 7, the average lowest temperature in winter is 0 to 10 degrees Fahrenheit.